Duan-JM/awesome-papers-fewshot/README.md

     * Using texture information to enhance the performance, which reach a comparable result on mini-imagenet
     * Perform well on 1-shot rather than 5-shot or 10-shot

+- [x] [CVPR 2019] Spot and Learn A Maximum-Entropy Patch Sampler for Few-Shot Image Classification
+    * Sample parts of the image to from the batch to represent the class.
+    * One-shot not pretty good(51%)

 - [x] [CVPR 2019] Baby steps towards few-shot learning with multiple semantics
     * Show 4.5 years old baby perform 70% on 1-shot case, adult achieve 99%.
     * Add multi-semantic into the task.